TamasNeumer/Ph03nix-InterviewPrep/Java/Main Chapters/03_Interfaces_and_LambdaExpressions.md

   - `object instanceof Type` --> `System.out.println(myObj instanceof Integer)`
 - Interfaces can extend another interface.
 - Any variable defined in an interface is **public static final**
+- Also multiple *extension* is prohibited, however multiple *inheritance of interfaces* is allowed.
+Multiple inheritance is allowed with interfaces, but again that works because only the method signatures are inherited.

 Abstract class | Interface
 --|--